judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 ```

 Replacement tokens such as `<device_id/>` and `<days/>` are filled in
 from the parameter form before execution.
-Tags don't have to have a trailing forward-slash, but if you need proper XML for some parsing need, you should include them.
+Tags don't have to have a trailing forward-slash, but if you need proper XML for some parsing need, you probably should include them.

 ## Form Definition